University of Missouri Health Care: University Hospital

 The flagship hospital of MU Health Care, University Hospital, is a 247-bed facility located in Columbia, Missouri.
 The hospital's physicians and staff cared for 19,096 hospital patients Fiscal Year 2009.
 The Frank L. Mitchell Jr., MD Trauma Center located within the hospital is the only American College of Surgeons (ACS) certified Level I trauma center in Mid-Missouri and one of three in the state.
 University Hospital is a nationally accredited Cycle II Chest Pain Center and a nationally accredited Primary Stroke Center.
 It has a seven-story ICU tower comprising surgical, medical-neurological and cardiac intensive care units, as well as the George D. Peak Memorial Burn and Wound Center, the only burn ICU in Mid-Missouri.
 University Hospital also contains the region's only cochlear implant center, a diabetes center, an ophthalmology institute (the Mason Eye Institute), a sleep disorders center, an endoscopy center, endo-suites dedicated to minimally invasive surgery and a SameDay Surgery Center that offers hundreds of different procedures in its fully equipped operating rooms.

 A seven-story patient care tower was completed in 2013 and is the new home of Ellis Fischel Cancer Center, as well as 12 additional operating rooms, 51 pre-and post-operation recovery rooms, and 90 private patient rooms.

 University of Missouri Health Care also operates an ambulance service from bases strategically located around Boone County.
 The ambulance service is the exclusive provider for all concerts and other events in Mizzou Sports Park, including all MU football games at Faurot Field.
 Together, with Boone Hospital ambulances, they provide 24-hour coverage to Columbia, Ashland, Centralia, Hallsville and the other towns in Boone County.
 University of Missouri Health Care also has a supreme security department, known to many as UMC Security.
 Available 24/7 for all locations, UMC Security is considered a law enforcement agency for most other agencies in the surrounding areas.
 UMC Security Officers respond to approximately 40,000 calls annually.
-Additionally, the Staff for Life helicopter service, a partnership between Air Methods and University of Missouri Health, operates helicopters based in Columbia, Osage Beach, MO, and LaMonte, MO.
+Additionally, MU Air Medical Services helicopter service, a partnership between Air Evac Lifeteam and University of Missouri Health, operates helicopters based in Moberly, MO, Osage Beach, MO, Sedalia, MO and Kirksville, MO.
+They utilize Bell 407 and EC 135 Aircraft offering services throughout Missouri, Southeastern Iowa, and Western Illinois.